bash0/cewe2pdf/README.md

 Install - Windows
 -----------------
+Download or clone this cewe2pdf repository into a folder of your choice.

 The easiest way to start this Python script, is to install the latest pyhthon version.
 Then from the start-menu open your pyhthon promt and install the dependencies
 ```